morristech/alljoyn_codegen/README.md

 Because the Code Generator is being released as Open Source, you also have the opportunity to extend and improve it.
-It comes with its own unit-testing framework and generous collection of sample XML input files.
+It comes with its own unit-testing framework and extensive collection of unit test input XML files, which can serve as examples.

 Instructions on how to download the source are found at the AllJoyn Github site.